Ruby-Network/corlink/packages/express/README.md

 import { crypto } from 'crypto';
 import dotenv from 'dotenv';
 dotenv.config();
-import { corlinkExpress, corlink } from '@rubynetwork/corlink-express';
+import { corlinkExpress } from '@rubynetwork/corlink-express';

-const corlinkInstance = new corlink(
-    // The Page in which the user will be redirected to if the user is not authorized path.join(__dirname, 'rejected.html'),
-    // Bare server endpoint
-    '/bare/',
-    // Corlink API server endpoint
-    process.env.CORLINK_API_ENDPOINT,
-    // Corlink API key
-    process.env.CORLINK_API_KEY
-);
 const cookieSecret = crypto.randomBytes(64).toString('hex');
 //or:
 // const cookieSecret = process.env.COOKIE_SECRET;
 const app = express();
 app.use(cookieParser(cookieSecret));
-app.use(corlinkExpress({ corlinkInstance }));
+app.use(corlinkExpress({
+    //the page in which the user will be redirected to if the user is not authorized
+    deniedFilePath: path.join(__dirname, 'rejected.html'),
+    //any endpoints or path's you don't want to be protected by corlink
+    unlockedPaths: ['/bare/'],
+    //any urls you don't want to be protected by corlink
+    whiteListedURLs: [],
+    //corlink API endpoint
+    corlinkUrl: process.env.CORLINK_API_ENDPOINT,
+    //corlink API key
+    corlinkAPIKey: process.env.CORLINK_API_KEY
+}))

 app.get('/', (req, res) => {
     res.send('Hello World');